-In its INDC, submitted on 1 October 2015, the Philippines included a conditional greenhouse gas reduction target of 70% below business as usual (BAU) levels by 2030.
-The INDC states that the target is conditional on “the extent of financial resources, including technology development & transfer, and capacity building, that will be made available to the Philippines.”
-The target covers all emissions from all sectors, including land use, land use change and forestry (LULUCF) (Government of The Philippines, 2015).
+In its NDC, the Philippines states that its 2030 target is conditional on “the extent of financial resources, including technology development & transfer, and capacity building, that will be made available to the Philippines.”
+The target covers all emissions from all sectors, including land use, land use change and forestry (LULUCF) (Government of The Philippines, 2015a).

-The INDC does not report its BAU emissions projections, nor does it quantify future LULUCF emissions.
-This introduces substantial uncertainty in interpreting the INDC targets and makes quantifying emissions levels excluding LULUCF difficult.
-When assuming that industrial, energy and agricultural emissions (emissions excluding LULUCF), were also to be reduced by 70% below a BAU—which we assume to be similar to our current policy projections—the CAT estimates that this would result in emissions reverting to 1990 levels by 2030 (excluding LULUCF).
+The NDC does not report its BAU emissions projections, nor does it quantify future LULUCF emissions.
+This introduces substantial uncertainty in interpreting the NDC targets, and makes quantifying emissions levels excluding LULUCF difficult.
+When assuming that industrial, energy and agricultural emissions (emissions excluding LULUCF) are also to be reduced by 70% below a BAU—similar to our current policy projections—the CAT estimates this would result in emissions reverting to 1990 levels by 2030 (excluding LULUCF).

-Because the INDC target does not distinguish LULUCF emissions reductions from emissions reductions in energy, industry and agriculture, and lacks a quantification of the BAU, the emission reductions are difficult to estimate.
-Assuming the current policy projection (see the next section) is in line with BAU projections and the 70% emissions reductions are applied to non-LULUCF emissions, the INDC could result in emissions decreasing to 1990 levels (excl.
+Because the NDC target does not distinguish LULUCF emissions reductions from reductions in energy, industry and agriculture emissions, and lacks a quantification of the BAU, the emissions reductions are difficult to estimate.
+Assuming the current policy projection (see the next section) is in line with BAU projections and the 70% emissions reductions are applied to non-LULUCF emissions, the NDC could result in emissions decreasing back to 1990 levels (excl.
 LULUCF).

-In 2015, the Department of Energy (DOE) announced that more than 10 GW of coal-fired power plant capacity would be constructed in the Philippines by 2025.
-If all these power plants were built, it would be difficult for the government to achieve its INDC target (excluding LULUCF), especially because the recent upswing of development in the coal industry has encouraged increased interest in coal exploration (DOE, 2016).
+In 2015, the Department of Energy (DoE) announced that more than 10 GW of coal-fired power plant capacity would be constructed in the Philippines by 2025 and released a Coal Roadmap 2017–2040 (Department of Energy, 2017b).
+If all these power plants were built, it would be difficult for the government to achieve its NDC target (excluding LULUCF), especially because the recent upswing of development in the coal industry has encouraged increased interest in coal exploration (Department of Energy, 2016a).

-Our rating of the Philippines’ INDC is based on its conditional commitment of reducing GHG emissions by 70% below business as usual (BAU) levels by 2030.
-The Philippines’ business as usual (BAU) scenario, against which the target is measured, has not yet been published as of August 2017 and the government has shared no details explaining how the NDC target relates to the LULUCF sector, nor how this will be quantified.
-For the quantification of the conditional INDC target, we thus apply the reduction target to the current policy projections as estimated by CAT and assume that emissions excluding LULUCF were also to be reduced by 70% below a BAU.
+Our rating of the Philippines’ NDC is based on its conditional commitment of reducing GHG emissions by 70% below business as usual (BAU) levels by 2030.
+The Philippines’ business as usual (BAU) scenario, against which the target is measured, has not yet been published as of November 2017 and the government has shared no details explaining how the NDC target relates to the LULUCF sector, nor how this will be quantified.
+For the quantification of the conditional NDC target, we thus apply the reduction target to the current policy projections as estimated by CAT and assume that emissions excluding LULUCF would also be reduced by 70% below a BAU.

 For further information about the risks and impacts associated with the temperature levels of each of the categories click here.

-Because the INDC does not specify the BAU pathway, we applied the reduction target to current policy projections as estimated by CAT (see the next section).
-Further, given that the target covers all emissions from all sectors and that the INDC does not quantify future LULUCF emissions, we assumed emissions excluding LULUCF were also to be reduced by 70% below a BAU.
+Because the NDC does not specify the BAU pathway, we applied the reduction target to current policy projections as estimated by CAT (see the next section).
+Further, given that the target covers all emissions from all sectors and that the NDC does not quantify future LULUCF emissions, we assumed emissions excluding LULUCF were also to be reduced by 70% below a BAU.

 The current policy projections for total energy-related CO2 emissions are based on the BAU scenario from the 6th edition of the APEC Energy Demand and Supply Outlook (APERC, 2016).
 The BAU scenario of APERC (2016) ‘reflects current policies and trends with in the country’s energy sector; thus, its projections largely extend the past into the future.’
-We therefore assume that all of the current country policies for the energy sector are included.
+We therefore assume that all of the current policies for the energy sector are included with a cut-off date of end 2015.
 This contains a growth in electricity demand of 6% per year between 2010 and 2030 and a growth in renewable electricity generation of 1.8% over the same period.
 The APERC scenarios use historical energy and CO2 data derived or estimated from Energy Balances of non-OECD Countries and CO2 Emissions from Fuel Combustion.